 Boats are available from 8:30 am until 5:00 pm from March until October, and from 9:00 am until 4:00 pm November to February.
 Booking is essential.
 Half days bookings can also be arranged.
 When available, bait and rod hire can be arranged at a small extra charge.
 This must be arranged in advance.

 Loch Etive boasts a wide selection of species thanks to its unique Eco system, At approximately 20 miles long, it is one of Scotland's largest sea lochs.
 Because of this and the nature of the surrounding geography, the fresh water catchment of Etive is huge.
 Millions of gallons of water enter the loch, especially over the winter months.
 The effect this has on the sea fishing is worthy of a wildlife documentary in its own right.
 As the density of freshwater is less than saltwater, a freshwater layer floats on top of the seawater.
 The loch reaches depths of over 400 feet in places, hope you've got plenty of line!

-The most commonly caught species are cod, pollock, pouting, whiting, mackerel, gurnards, spurdogs, thornback Rays and dogfish.
-Research has shown that there are actually over 40 species in Loch Etive, how many different ones will you catch?
+Research has shown that there are over 40 species in loch Etive with the most commonly caught ones being; spurdog, thornbacks, dogfish, pollack, pouting, whiting, cod and hake.
 As the freshwater intake reduces over the summer months, more warmer weather species enter Etive, including mackerel.
-Researchers believe many of the fish in specific areas are residents all year round.
-It is said that resident spurdogs are much darker on the back and not entirely white underneath and the resident hake also differ visually.
-With such a fabulous mixture it is no wonder Loch Etive is popular.
-With this in mind we ask that you fish responsibly and where possible return your catch.
+It is believed that many of the species are residents all year round and some of the species also differ in visual appearance.
+The resident spurdogs are said to be darker on the back and not entirely white on the underside.
+With such a fabulous mixture, it is no wonder Loch Etive is so popular.
+With this in mind we ask that you fish responsibly and, where possible, return your catch.

 Please do not hesitate to Contact Us should you have any questions or queries.